yasminehilout/Big-Eaters-soen341project2023/README.md

 Internships can be difficult to find and obtain.
 This web application centralizes and facilitates the search process, allowing students to discover internships which fit their program and pertain to their interests.
 Students can login to upload their resume, attach their skills, and apply for internships.
 Employers can enjoy creating job postings, searching potential candidates, and selecting candidates for interviews.

 ### Core Features:
-3 Users types: employer, candidate, and admin.
-All users are able to create an account and login an existing account.
-The Employer user is able to: browse existing candidates, create job postings, select potential candidates for interviews, filter the candidates based on specific requirements.
-The Candidate user is able to: browse job postings, edit the exisitng profile to preferences, upload a resume, link an existing LinkedIn profile , filter postings based on preferences.
-The Admin user is able to: Manage all users, profiles and postings.
+3 Users types:
+- Employer: browse existing candidates, create job postings, select potential candidates for interviews, filter the candidates based on specific requirements.
+- Candidate: browse job postings, edit the exisitng profile to preferences, upload a resume, link an existing LinkedIn profile , filter postings based on preferences.
+- Admin: Manage all users, profiles and postings.

 ## 2. Team Members: